-3. Fair Value of Financial Instruments
+3. Fair Value of Financial Instruments Not Accounted For at Fair Value

-The principal financial assets of the Company at December 31, 2014 and 2013 consist of cash and cash equivalents, short-term investments and accounts receivable.
-The principal financial liabilities of the Company consist of accounts payable, accrued expenses and other liabilities, secured term loan facilities and the 9% senior unsecured bond issue.
+The principal financial assets of the Company at December 31, 2015 and 2014 consist of cash and cash equivalents, short-term investments and accounts receivable.
+The principal financial liabilities of the Company consist of accounts payable, accrued expenses and other liabilities, secured term loan facilities, a revolving credit facility and the 9% senior unsecured bond issue.